 A lawyer can be used in any transaction to secure your rights as a buyer and it is recommended.
 However, it might not always be necessary, for example with the transaction of a normal lease transfer or smaller purchases, which can be handled by a notary.
 In any event, your real estate agency or agent should always offer you alternatives.

-In these agreements, the conditions of sale should be clearly laid out and you should be able to understand them!
-For example, there should be clauses relating to the deposit and where it needs to be sent; are there any tax commitments that need to be paid?; do you need a land survey?
+In these agreements, the conditions of sale should be clearly laid out and you should be able to understand them.
+For example, there should be clauses relating to the deposit and where it needs to be sent; Are there any tax commitments that need to be paid?
+Do you need a land survey?
 If things aren’t clear ask questions and make changes.
 A good agent or agency, will be the one that makes you feel safe, and can be trusted to have your best interest in mind throughout this entire process.

 The usual process in Bali is that the buyer secures the terms of the deal by depositing a down payment of the agreed purchase price to be held in an Escrow Account with either his or her notary or the real estate agency while the notary conducts Due Diligence.
 This down payment is often 10% of the price.